Oliver-BE/transit-gdp-project/README.md

 The mode of transit categorized as rail, non-rail bus, and non-rail other.
 The following modes of transit are grouped into rail: Alaska Railroad (AR), Cable Car (CC), Commuter Rail (CR), Heavy Rail (HR), Hybrid Rail (YR), Inclined Plane (IP), Light Rail (LR), Monorail/Automated Guideway (MG), Streetcar Rail (SR).
 The following modes of transit are grouped into non-rail bus: Commuter Bus (CB), Bus (MB), Bus Rapid Transit (RB), Jitney (JT),  Público (PB), Trolleybus (TB).
 The following modes of transit are grouped into non-rail other: Ferryboat (FB), Aerial Tramway (TR), Vanpool (VP), Demand Response (DR), Demand Response – Taxi (DT).

 **total_transit_expenses**
+Total expenses for all transit agencies in the urbanized area.

 **total_fares**
+Total fares collected by all transit agencies in the urbanized area.

 **directional_route_miles**
+Defined by the FTA as: "The mileage in each direction over which public transportation vehicles travel while in revenue service."

 **`vehicle_hours`**
 Also known as Vehicle Revenue Hours.
 It is defined by the FTA as: "The hours that vehicles are scheduled to or actually travel while in revenue service."